RedVoxInc/redvox-python-sdk/docs/python_sdk/low_level_api.md

 <!-- tocstop -->

 ## SDK Low-Level API and Usage
-### Index Module
+### Index Class

-The [Index](https://redvoxinc.github.io/redvox-sdk/api_docs/redvox/common/io.html) module is used for reading or streaming API M ".rdvxm" files from disk or byte streams.
+The [Index](https://redvoxinc.github.io/redvox-sdk/api_docs/redvox/common/io.html#redvox.common.io.Index) class is used for reading or streaming API M ".rdvxm" files from disk or byte streams.

 _[Table of Contents](#table-of-contents)_